 Join the Green New Deal Team

-Western Oregon’s forests and rural landscapes must play a central role in a Green New Deal climate solution.
+Western Oregon’s industrial forests and rural landscapes must play a central role in a Green New Deal climate solution.
 Our forests are arguably the best forests in the world for removing atmosphere warming carbon dioxide.
-We believe you will be pleasantly surprised at how the Green New Deal can apply to Oregon.
-And, there are many ways to be involved in this important work.
+There are many ways (see below) to get involved in this important work.
+First, read and share our GND Proposal for Oregon’s Industrial Forests.

 Just and sustainable communities are required NOW for our survival and for vibrant and diverse ecosystems and communities.